donn/Phi/Readme.md

 ```

 ### GNU/Linux
-Install git, gcc, make and buson using your package manager.
+Install git, gcc, make and bison using your package manager.

+If you have Clang and you want to use it, you can export and set the `CC` and `CXX` environment variables to `clang` and `clang++` respectively.

 #### Debian-based OSes (incl.
 Ubuntu, elementary...)
 Using apt...